-Healthy hips need to do one thing− support your body and the myriad of movements it makes, and they need to do that job well.
+Healthy hips need to do one thing− support your body and the variety of movements it is capable of.
 Thankfully, there are plenty of ways to maintain fit and healthy hips.
-These tips will help keep you moving for years to come.
+These four quick tips can help keep your hips healthy and your body moving.

-Bad shoes can make you side step, meaning you plant your foot at an angle and push off with the side of your foot instead of the ball.
-Walking on the sides of your feet can put stress not only on your hips, but on your knees, ankles, and the soles of your feet.
-This opens the door to many other injuries, like plantar fasciitis or other muscle inflammations.
-Bad shoes also absorb less shock, which means your ankles, knees, and hips have to take more punishment the harder you move.
-Try keeping track of the mileage on your sneakers and upgrading every 400-500 miles.
-This will ensure your legs (and your hips) are getting the comfort they need to move you from A to B.
+Without proper arch support, those worn shoes can make you sidestep, meaning you plant your foot at an angle and push off with the side of your foot instead of the ball.
+Walking on the sides of your feet can put stress on your hips, knees, ankles, and the soles of your feet.
+Old shoes also absorb less shock, which means your ankles, knees, and hips are under more stress when you move.
+This opens the door to many potential injuries, like tendonitis, plantar fasciitis, or other musculoskeletal dysfunctions.

 Read our Medical Disclaimer here.